ShawnKyzer/who-ears-social-listening/README.md

 # who-ears-social-listening

+### IMPORTANT: This repository is currently a work in progress and should be considered as such.
+In the coming months we will continue to finalize the codebase, outcomes and update references.

 ## Purpose of this project

 Oftentimes the most innovative ideas are born out of the intersection of multiple disciplines in both technology and public health.
 In this session we will discuss what this looks like in practice by leveraging an actual use case, “Exploring Social Media indicators to Predict COVID-19 Trends, by beginning with initial experimentation and ending with production and publication of the outcomes of the research.